Workers' Communist Party (Italy)

 The Workers' Communist Party (Italian: Partito Comunista dei Lavoratori, PCL) is a communist party in Italy.
 It was created in 2006 by the Trotskyist breakaway wing of the Communist Refoundation Party led by Marco Ferrando.
-The PCL is the Italian section of Coordinating Committee for the Refoundation of the Fourth International.
+The PCL is the Italian section of International Socialist League (2019).

 History

-The foundation of the Italian Communist Workers' Party (PCL) as a new political entity was the result of a split within the Communist Refoundation Party (PRC) when the PCR joined the second government headed by Romano Prodi.
+The foundation of the Italian Communist Workers' Party (PCL) as a new political entity was the result of a split within the Communist Refoundation Party (PRC) when the PRC joined the second government headed by Romano Prodi.
 The movement, known as Common Project since its inception, had taken a stance further to the left within the party as it opposed the political alliance with The Olive Tree, an association of center-left parties, being extremely critical of past centre-left governments, in particular the first Prodi government with Massimo D'Alema and Giuliano Amato.
 The "Common Project" movement was also opposed to the politics of the then Secretary of the PRC Fausto Bertinotti.
 The group refused to be part of the new government, maintaining that such participation would be disastrous.
 Moreover, following the exclusion of their leader Marco Ferrando from the electoral list of the PRC for the elections to the Senate in the 2006, his followers pushed for a split in the party to maintain a communist opposition to the new government.

 The birth of the movement was seen as a response to the emergence of two new left-wing political parties: the Democratic Party (PD), the fusion of the Democrats of the Left and Democracy is Freedom – The Daisy; and The Left – The Rainbow, an organization that grouped together the Party of Italian Communists, the Democrats of the Left and the Greens, along with the PRC.
 The backers of the PCL believed that the future PD would be centrist and liberal and close to the interests of banks and corporations.
 Regarding the Rainbow Left, they considered this coalition fundamentally social democratic and too close to the administration with only a pretension of revolutionary idealism and radicalism.
 The constitution of the PCL was implemented on 18 June 2006 at the Barberini movie theatre in Rome.
 Agreement was reached regarding a new symbol and a coordination at the national level.
 From this date onward, member were free to join the new party and promote political activism.